 New York State has laws and disclosure obligations for sellers and listing agents in New York City to protect home buyers.
 For instance, there’s a law designed to protect people who invest in a car and end up with a lemon.
 Disclosure agreements exist to protect the buyer from such a scenario.
 However, despite a home purchase being a more significant investment than a car, NY State has few requirements disclosures.
 So few, though, does not mean any.

 Whether you’re a buyer or seller, you should have a good understanding of a seller’s disclosure obligations in a property transfer.
 Read on to learn what those are.

 Sellers Disclosure ObligationsSellers Disclosure Obligations

-Most property transfers in NYC are done via the principle of “Caveat Emptor.”
+Most property transfers in New York City completed via the principle of “Caveat Emptor.”
 Means: let the buyer beware.
-This means that sellers have little duty to disclose defects.
+M that sellers have little duty to disclose defects.
 It’s up to the buyer to inspect the property for any.
 If found, all the buyer can do is ask for them to be repaired prior to closing or walk away from the deal.

 However, there are exceptions to “caveat emptor.”
 Such as if the seller has a special relationship of trust with the buyer.
 For example, a trustee-beneficiary, guardian-ward, agent-principle, or attorney-client relationship.
 If a seller is found to have actively concealed a defect or impeded the buyer’s efforts to inspect the property, they can be held liable for damages caused by the defect.

 The Property Condition Disclosure Statement ActThe Property Condition Disclosure Statement Act

 In 2002, a new law went into effect known as the Property Condition Disclosure Act (PCDA).
 By this law, sellers must complete an official form disclosure statement disclosing the specific state of the property.
 It consists of 48 questions about the property organized by topic.
 It must be completed and delivered to the buyer before they sign the final purchase contract.
 Failing to do so will result in the seller having to make a $500 credit payment to the buyer at closing.

 The PCDA does Not Require the Seller to Hire an Inspector.The PCDA does Not Require the Seller to Hire an Inspector.